awsdocs/aws-iot-things-graph-user-guide/doc_source/iot-tg-whatis.md

 You define flows by chaining together models and web services\.
 Then you deploy the flow\.

-Fore more information about how a flow works, see [How a Flow Works](iot-tg-whatis-howitworks.html)\.
+For more information about how a flow works, see [How a Flow Works](iot-tg-whatis-howitworks.html)\.
 For examples that demonstrate how this works, see [Getting Started with AWS IoT Things Graph\.](iot-tg-gs.html)